-Composed of 7 schools with various campuses, IPO offers education from kindergarten to postgraduate (depending on the school).
-In 2019, 51,308 students were enrolled in IPO schools, from Junior HS to post-graduate.
-Fifty-three percent (53%) of the students also belonged to economic segments E, D, and C2, wherein their monthly household income ranged from below P10,000 to P64,999.
-To increase enrollment of lower income and high-performing students (academic and athletic), IPO provided ₱127,864,844.06 in scholarships to 1,593 students.
-IPO also assists students in applying for government- and privately-funded scholarships.
+Composed of 7 schools with various campuses, IPO offers education from kindergarten to post-graduate (depending on the school).
+In 2020, 48,410 students were enrolled in IPO schools, from Basic Education (K+12) to post-graduate.
+Sixty-one percent (61%) of the students also belonged to economic segments E, D, and C2, wherein their monthly household income ranged from below \$10,000 to \$64,999.